congiuluc/github-copilot-workshop-dotnet/phases/phase11-agent-mode.md

 - ✅ **Complete Documentation** - API docs, diagrams, and user guides
 - ✅ **Autonomous Development** - Agent Mode for complex feature creation

+**💡 Pro Tip**: Agent Mode represents the future of development - autonomous AI that can understand complex requirements and implement complete features.
+Embrace this technology to become a more effective developer!

 ## 🚀 Next Steps

 Continue your GitHub Copilot journey: